By Kelley Dennings, Founding SMANA President

 In 2014 there were four social marketing associations – the Australian Association of Social Marketing (AASM), the European Social Marketing Association (ESMA), the International Social Marketing Association (iSMA) and the Pacific Northwest Social Marketing Association (PNSMA).

-After the conference discussion, Kelley Dennings, living in the Washington, D.C. area and working for a small nonprofit, reached out to Win Morgan, iSMA’s President, about creating an ad-hoc social marketing networking group in the D.C. area.
-Win was amenable to the idea and thankfully there was a robust list of social marketers working within the Washington, D.C. metro area housed in iSMA’s database.
-With support from Jay Kassirer, another iSMA board member with connections to colleagues at the American Council for an Energy Efficient Economy (ACEEE), the first Washington, D.C. social marketing networking event was held in partnership with the Behavior, Energy and Climate Change (BECC) conference in November of 2014.
+After the conference discussion, Kelley Dennings, living in the Washington, D.C. area and working for a small nonprofit, reached out to Win Morgan (iSMA’s President) and Jay Kassirer (iSMA’s Membership Chair) about creating an ad-hoc social marketing networking group in the D.C. area.
+They supported the idea and thankfully had a robust list of social marketers working within the Washington, D.C. metro area.
+They also had connections to colleagues at the American Council for an Energy Efficient Economy (ACEEE).
+With their help, the first Washington, D.C. social marketing networking event was held in partnership with the Behavior, Energy and Climate Change (BECC) conference in November of 2014.
 Conference attendees and local social marketers were invited to the networking event.
 Attendance was strong (over 35 RSVP’s and many drop-ins) and there was support to meet again.

 Throughout 2015 the Washington D.C. networking group continued to meet.